DraLaylaHirsh/MRFprofilesCreation/docs/index.rst

 Check out the :doc:`CreationProcess` section for the explanation of how :ref:`process` to create a new profile and search the matching results in a database.

 .. note::

-   This project is under active development.
+   This document was created during a REFRACT secondment made by Layla Hirsh at Andrey Kajava's laboratory This project is under active development.